 \section{Proposed Model}

 The overview of the proposed model is as follows.
-We use the {\em encoder} module to transform an input $[\texttt{h}, \textsc{r}]$ to a continuous representation.
+The {\em encoder} module is used to transform an input $[\texttt{h}, \textsc{r}]$ to a continuous representation.
 For generating the prediction results, the {\em decoder} module takes the generated continuous representation and outputs a predicted vector, which can be used to find the nearest entity embedding.
-Basically, we use encoder and decoder modules to convert the representations between symbolic space and vector space.
-Our model learns to remember the connections between relevant observed triplets implicitly in the {\em global memory} and to adaptively change relation paths depending on the complexity of the input guided by the {\em controller}.
-The global memory is shared across all triplets and is used to store a compact representation of the knowledge graph that captures connections between triplets.
-By using a termination module given current representation, the controller determines whether the model encodes enough information to produce the output prediction or not.
-If the model decides not to terminate, the controller learns to update its representation through its previous state and an attention vector over the global memory.
-Otherwise, the model uses its current representation to make a prediction as the output.
-The whole process is performed repeatedly until the controller stops the process.
-Note that the number of steps varies according to the complexity of each example.
+The encoder and decoder modules are also used to convert representations between symbolic space and vector space for analysis.
+Effectively, the {\em embedded knowledge graph} learns to remember connections between relevant observed triples, and the {\em controller} learns to adaptively generate sequences of queries to perform lookup operations on the graph.
+The embedded knowledge graph is used to store a compact representation of the training knowledge graph as well as inferred connections between triples.
+The controller uses a termination module to determine whether to perform another lookup step, or to stop and produce the output prediction.
+If the decision is to continue, the controller learns to update its state representation using its previous state and a lookup vector obtained through attention over the embedded knowledge graph.
+Otherwise, if the decision is to stop, the model produces an output prediction.
+Note that the number of lookup steps is free to vary according to the complexity of each example.

 We will introduce each component of the model, the detailed algorithm, training objectives, and motivating examples in the following subsections.

-\paragraph{Encoder/Decoder} Given an input $[\texttt{h}, \textsc{r}]$, the encoder module retrieves the entity $\texttt{h}$ and relation $\textsc{r}$ embeddings from an embedding matrix, and then concatenates the two vectors as the intermediate representation $s_1$.
+\paragraph{Encoder/Decoder} Given an input $[\texttt{h}, \textsc{r}]$, the encoder module retrieves the entity $\texttt{h}$ and relation $\textsc{r}$ embeddings from an embedding matrix, and then concatenates the two vectors to initialize the intermediate state representation $s_1$.

-The decoder module outputs a prediction vector $f_o(s_t) = \texttt{tanh}({W_o} s_{t} + {b_o})$ based on the intermediate representation $s_{t}$, which is a nonlinear projection from the controller hidden state and $W_o$ and $b_o$ are the weight matrix and bias vector, respectively. $W_o$ is a $k$-by-$n$ matrix, where $k$ is the number of the possible entities, and $n$ is the dimension of the hidden vector $s_{t}$.
+The decoder module outputs a prediction vector $f_o(s_t) = \texttt{tanh}({W_o} s_{t} + {b_o})$, a nonlinear projection from the controller hidden state $s_{t}$, where $W_o$ and $b_o$ are a weight matrix and bias vector, respectively. $W_o$ is a $k$-by-$n$ matrix, where $k$ is the dimension of the output entity embedding vector, and $n$ is the dimension of the hidden vector $s_{t}$.